-So, yes, I've personally bought in to the whole smart home deal (I realized I now have five Echo devices at home), and I truly think you should give it a try.
-I recently got the chance to try the new Amazon Echo Spot, and it's my favorite Echo device ever.
-It's a great place to start if you're just dipping your toes into smart home, and here are a few reasons why...
+So, yes, I’ve personally bought in to the whole smart home deal (I realized I now have five Echo devices at home), and I truly think you should give it a try.
+I recently got the chance to try the Amazon Echo Spot, (currently on sale for Prime Day!) and it’s my favorite Echo device ever.
+It’s a great place to start if you’re just dipping your toes into smart home, and here are a few reasons why…

 (Warning: your first Echo is like a gateway drug to joining the fervent cult of smart home, and I hold no responsibility for you dropping your next paycheck at Amazon or Best Buy.)

 It’s elegant, and perfect for small spaces

 I love a well-designed speaker that sits on my bookshelf like an objet d’art, but I understand that hi-tech devices aren’t everyone’s aesthetic.
 The Echo Spot looks like a mod little clock more than anything else, betraying the computer hidden within.
 “It is a similar size and shape to what one might expect from an alarm clock,” said Linda Ranz, Amazon’s Director of Echo Product Management, Alexa Experience and Devices.
 “Its smaller form factor results in it disappearing more easily in the home.”

 It’s a great alarm clock replacement